Call for Proposals 2018

 ACRL invites applications from librarians and information professionals seeking to conduct research that will demonstrate library contributions to student learning and success.
 The proposed project should aim to build on the foundations of the Academic Library Impact report and fill gaps in existing literature.
 The committee invites applicants to propose using any investigative methods appropriate to their research questions.
 These include but are not limited to standard quantitative and qualitative approaches, as well as critical evaluations, case studies, reflective essays, and (auto)ethnography.
 Proposals that involve collaboration between librarians and other higher education stakeholders, such as institutional researchers, faculty, administration, students, or community partners are also welcome.

-Applications are due by 5pm Central Time on April 1, 2018.
+Applications are due by 5pm Central Time on Thursday, April 5, 2018 (extended deadline).
 All applicants will be notified of their status by Friday, May 31, 2018.
 Grants funds will be disbursed within one month following completion of an agreement form.

 It is anticipated that future calls for proposals will be issued in the coming years.